eppenga/GoldStar-Binance/README.md

 You choose your own signals.
 Based on that the bot will either BUY or SELL.
 My personal favorite is "Market Liberator" and I use the Short and Long signals on a one minute timescale.
 They have an awesome Discord Channel here: https://discord.me/marketliberator

+** TradingView **

+Additionally you can use TradingView to validate a BUY order, if the order is within the parameters of TradingView the BUY order will take place or else if will be cancelled.
+This can work efficient if you use GoldStar as a gridbot.
+You can define the minimum and maximum TradingView recommendation as a number.
+As reference strong sell (-1 to-0.5), sell (-0.5 to -0.1), neutral (-0.1 to 0.1), buy (0.1 to 0.5) and strong buy (0.5 to 1).
+You can define as many standard periods to check on as you prefer.
+TradingView periods are 1m: 1, 5m: 5, 15m: 15, 30m: 30, 1h: 60, 2h: 120, 4h: 240, 1W: 1W, 1M: 1M, 1d: none.

 **Querystring parameters**

 - id       - id of the bot, multiple instances can be run (required).
 Please make sure the BUY and SELL URLs share the same id to be able to match the trades.